cemcof/CEMCOF-CIISBcluster_docu/Software/dynamo.rst

    ssh ciisb.ceitec.muni.cz
    module add dynamo

+* `dynamo2m` package from Alister Burt is a part of the dynamo installation

 * in order to use autoalign_dynamo_ from Alister Burt (works with Matlab not MCR) do following

 .. code-block:: console